-This is now amended so that, for a new non-treasury investment in a new asset, the council may only purchase property, make investments and/or make loans for service purposes (i.e. not for purely/primarily commercial purposes, though it may still generate revenue).
+This was amended from 1 April 2022 so that, for a new non-treasury investment in a new asset, the council may only purchase property, make investments and/or make loans for service purposes (i.e. not for purely/primarily commercial purposes, though it may still generate revenue).